spaaacy/spaaacy/README.md

 ## Well, Hello There!
 I'm Aakif Mohamed 👋

 Full-stack developer and tech enthusiast.
 I love building websites and writing code, and have been obsessed with computers as a child.
 I'm self-taught in mobile and web development, and have dabbled in AI and blockchain too.
-I recently just stopped working on my startup [EloStack](https://www.elostack.com) after 8 grueling months of gruelling work.
 I'm finishing up on my Masters in Computer Science and am open to job offers.

 <div align="center">
   <a href="mailto:aakifahamath@gmail.com">